SudharsanamRK/AI_Lab_2023-24/Ex.No11BlockWorldProblem.md

-# Ex.No: 11  Planning –  Block World Problem
+# Ex No: 11 -  Planning: Block World Problem
 ### DATE: 15-04-2025
 ### REGISTER NUMBER : 212222040163

 ### AIM:
-To find the sequence of plan for Block word problem using PDDL
+To find the sequence of plan for Block world problem using PDDL.

 ### Algorithm:
-Step 1 :  Start the program <br>
+1. Start the program.
-Step 2 : Create a domain for Block world Problem <br>
+2. Create a domain for Block world Problem.
-Step 3 :  Create a domain by specifying predicates clear, on table, on, arm-empty, holding. <br>
-Step 4 : Specify the actions pickup, putdown, stack and un-stack in Block world problem <br>
-Step 5 :  In pickup action, Robot arm pick the block on table.
-Precondition is Block is on table and no other block on specified block and arm-hand empty.<br>
+3. Define predicates: `clear`, `on-table`, `on`, `arm-empty`, and `holding`.
+4. Specify actions: `pickup`, `putdown`, `stack`, and `unstack`.
+5. In `pickup` action, the robot arm picks a block from the table.
+   Precondition: Block is on the table, clear, and the arm is empty.
-Step 6:  In putdown action, Robot arm place the block on table.
-Precondition is robot-arm holding the block.<br>
+6. In `putdown` action, the robot arm places a block on the table.
-Step 7 : In un-stack action, Robot arm pick the block on some block.
-Precondition is Block is on another block and no other block on specified block and arm-hand empty.<br>
+   Precondition: The robot arm is holding the block.
+7. In `unstack` action, the robot arm picks a block from another block.
+   Precondition: Block is on another block, clear, and arm is empty.
-Step 8 : In stack action, Robot arm place the block on under block.
-Precondition is Block holded by robot arm and no other block on under block.<br>
+8. In `stack` action, the robot arm places a block on another block.
+   Precondition: Robot arm is holding the block, and the under block is clear.
-Step 9 : Define a problem for block world problem.<br> Step 10 : Obtain the plan for given problem.<br>
+9. Define a problem for the Block world problem.
+10. Obtain the plan for the given problem.

-### Program:
+### Program (Domain):
 ```lisp
 (define (domain blocksworld)
 (:requirements :strips :equality)